-We will strive for performance excellence at our existing properties targeting reductions in greenhouse gas, energy, water, and waste by investing in resource efficiency projects, tenant engagement and setting longterm targets for net-zero emissions.
+We will strive for performance excellence at our existing properties targeting reductions in greenhouse gas, energy, water, and waste by investing in resource efficiency projects, tenant engagement and setting long-term targets for net zero emissions.

-Energy & Carbon Emissions
+Energy Conservation & GHG Emissions

 The buildings sector is a leading contributor of GHG emissions in Canada.
-In 2019, it accounted for 17% of the total GHG emissions in the country1.
-The majority of these emissions relate to lighting, heating and cooling of premises and heating of water.
+In 2019, it accounted for 17% of the total GHG emissions in the country.
+Most of these emissions relate to lighting, heating and cooling of premises and heating of water.